uw-comphys/openccm/publications/2403_JOSS/paper.md

 # Summary

-OpenCCM is a compartmental modelling software package based on flow alignment [@Vasile2024].
-It is primarily intended for flow-based processes where there is a weak coupling between any reactions and the flow in the system.
-OpenCCM integrates with both OpenCMP [@Monte2022] and OpenFOAM [@OpenFOAM] allowing for easy movement of data between this package and either of those.
+OpenCCM is a compartmental modelling REF software package based on flow alignment [@Vasile2024].
+It is primarily intended for flow-based processes where there is a weak coupling between composition changes, e.g. through (bio)chemical reactions, and convective mass transport in the system.
+OpenCCM integrates with two simulation software packages, OpenCMP [@Monte2022] and OpenFOAM [@OpenFOAM], allowing for ease of transfering simulation data.
 Additionally, it provides users with built-in functionality for calculating residence times, exporting to re-import into simulation software, and for exporting results for visualization using ParaView [@Ahrens2005].

 OpenCCM development follows the principles of ease of use, performance, and extensibility.
 The configuration file-based user interface is intended to be concise, readable, and intuitive.
 Furthermore, the code base is structured and documented [@Vasile2024] and uses an internal mesh representation such that experienced users can add input-output bindings for their packages (e.g. FEniCS or ANSYS) with no modifications required to the main compartmental modelling code.